 Students will need to save their work in this course.
 Save your work early and often!!!--An IS professional backs up their data in anticipation of a problem.
-Recommended ways include a USB flash drive, or by using the online storage space allocated to you by CI.
-This personal storage space is available through the campus computer labs on the U:\drive.
+Recommended ways include a USB flash drive or the online storage space allocated

 Check your CI email regularly.
-The university will be using your "official" campus email account for many announcements and I will utilize email for course announcements.
+The university will use your "official" campus email account for many announcements, and I will utilize email for course announcements.